hisl6802/ECCO/README.md

 `ECCO_UI.py`

-## Additionally, this program can be run from the command line by running the following command from the directory containing ECCO_UI.py
+## 5) Or this program can be run from the command line by running the following command from the directory containing ECCO_UI.py

 `/path/to/directory> python3 ECCO_UI.py`

+## 6) Troubleshooting
+I recommend that you run in the IDLE or on the command line as any missing modules will be listed in the intialization error.

+## 7) Help/Issue Reporting
+Please reach out to me at brady.hislop@student.montana.edu with any issues, or troubles getting things set up.